k77torpedo/ForgeAndUnity/README.md

 ## Create a NetworkScene on another Server
 Creating a `NetworkScene` on another server is pretty easy and very similar to creating it locally as shown below:
 ```
-// Create the connection-information for the NetworkScene
+// Create the connection-information for the NetworkSceneTemplate
 NetworkSceneManagerSetting setting = new NetworkSceneManagerSetting();
 setting.MaxConnections = 64;
 setting.UseTCP = false;